Launching a Linux Instance

 Now you will launch an instance with the Oracle Linux image and basic shape.
 More advanced options are available; see Overview of the Compute Service for more information.

-- You have created a cloud network and public subnet.
+- You have created a virtual cloud network (VCN) and public subnet.
 See Creating a Virtual Cloud Network.

 - You have an SSH key pair.
 See Creating a Key Pair.

 Open the navigation menu.
 Under Core Infrastructure, go to Compute and click Instances.

 - Enter a name for the instance, for example: <your initials>_Instance.
 Avoid entering confidential information.

 - In the Image or operating system section, accept the default, Oracle Linux 7.x.

 - Click Show Shape, Network and Storage Options.